-SURIM is a paid 10-week summer research program at Stanford University introducing Stanford undergraduate students to research in mathematics.
-SURIM 2021 will be held online and remotely.
+SURIM is a paid, full-time, 10-week summer research program at Stanford University introducing Stanford undergraduate students to research in mathematics.
+SURIM 2022 is planning to be in-person.

 At SURIM, students will be exposed to questions that are of interest in current mathematics, as well as the research and exploration aspects that accompany such questions.
 With their mentor’s assistance, students will study the prerequisite materials to understand their program’s topic and will then participate in exploration of their questions about the subject.
 The emphasis will be on self-discovery of examples and properties.
 In addition to learning new mathematics and gaining experience in mathematical research, students will practice presenting research in a seminar environment, learn to typeset mathematical research results using LaTeX, use various software packages to explore mathematics, and have valuable interactions with mathematics faculty and graduate students.

 There will be a couple of formal meetings with mentors each week.
 At the start, the mentors will lay out the beginning of the project, and the groups will decide how best to begin.
-Each group will prepare presentations to the entire institute each week, giving status reports to their peers working on different problems.
-Remember: Communicating difficult ideas is essential to doing and teaching mathematics!
-Much of the week will be spent working individually and in groups, and in informal discussions with mentors.
+Much of the usual week will be spent working individually and in groups, and in informal discussions with mentors.
 There will be roughly two additional events per week.
 Some will be introductions to research tools (from writing with LaTeX to the use of various software packages).
 Others will be lectures from researchers in academia and industry on what research is actually about—how it is done, how to do it, and what it is like.
 The SURIM group will also have access to various classrooms during the summer.
 To get a better idea of SURIM’s week-to-week structure, and for examples of faculty talks, please see the Archive

 Below are the criteria you must meet in order to qualify for SURIM: